Building a Strong Foundation

 Students read a personally selected book for at least 2 hours over the weekend.

-Developing a solid set of procedural math skills is vital for all students.
-We believe that it is vital to encourage and help all students to become thinkers!
-All math classes provide an environment that encourages hypothesizing and testing of ideas for validity.
-The math curriculum uses resources from Saxon Math and Connected Mathematics and emphasizes numeracy and developing fluency with all sets of numbers.
+While we believe that developing a solid set of procedural math skills is vital for all students, we also encourage students to engage in productive struggle, to listen to and to learn from each other, and to defend their ideas.
+We help students understand themselves as mathematicians.
+The math curriculum covers Pre-Algebra topics.
 Classes and assignments focus on operations with decimals, fractions, and percent and understanding equivalence among numbers.
-A second major theme is developing an understanding of ratio and proportion, helping to develop algebraic thought.
-They also will discuss and practice strategies appropriate for multiple choice and standardized tests.
+A second major theme is developing an understanding of ratio and proportion and expressions, helping to develop algebraic thought.
+Students also will discuss and practice strategies appropriate for multiple choice and standardized tests.

 This course is an introduction to American history, from pre-history to the Civil War.
 We begin by studying the first Americans and how the environment shaped their culture.
 Next we focus on the forces that spurred European exploration, resulting in the founding of the “New World.”
 We then discuss the ramifications of the cultural exchange between Indians, Europeans, and Africans.
 Our trip to Williamsburg in December provides insights into the life and times of Colonial America.
 In the winter we research the events that led to the Revolutionary War.
 We conclude the term with an in-depth study of how the inexperienced Americans were able to “defeat” the British, the superpower of the 18th century.
 In the spring we examine the Constitution and how our government functions, Manifest Destiny and the resulting growing pains, and the concept of sectionalism which eventually led to the Civil War.